All bins in Warrnambool are collected fortnightly. Glass (purple) and Recycling (yellow) one week, Landfill (red) and FOGO (Green) the next.

 - Garden waste.

-Warrnambool has 10 collection zones (named after indigenous animals), download a collection calendar for each zone below.
+Warrnambool has 10 collection zones (named after indigenous animals), download a printable collection calendar for each zone below.
+If you aren't sure which zone you are in, enter your address at the top of this web page.

 |Collection zone||Sea LionKoala||EelWhale||RakaliSwamp Wallaby||StingrayEchidna||PlatypusLittle Penguin|